dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 fs.mkdir(myDir, function(err){ if (err) {  console.log('mkdir err:'+err) }

 console.log('New Directory Created')})

-115

-Chapter 7 ■ Working With the Dialog MoDule

 Reading the Directory ContentsOften, reading the entire contents of a directory is needed.
 To perform this action, use the fs.readdir() or fs.readdirSync() methods.
 The result of calling either method will be an array for files and directories contained within the parent directory.
 If we read the electron-quick-start directory using this code: